szisa/translate-api/readme.md

 # Translate Server
-A simple web interface to translate.
+A simple web API to translate.
 There is power by Google Translate.

-# Interface
+# API

 ```json
 Get Request: